The Voice Kids (German TV series) season 13: Coaches

-On 24 October 2024, it was announced that all only Wincent Weiss would be returning to the panel as the other four coaches; Lena Meyer-Landrut, Álvaro Soler and Michi & Smudo would depart the panel for the upcoming thirteenth season.
-On 6 November 2024, it was announced that Stefanie Kloß would returned after her three-season absence, and Ayliva and Clueso would debut as coaches.
-This was the first season since season 4 to not feature a duo coach, as well as the second season since season 7 to feature two female coaches.
+On 24 October 2024, it was announced that only Wincent Weiss would be returning to the panel as the other four coaches; Lena Meyer-Landrut, Álvaro Soler and Michi & Smudo would depart the panel.
+On 6 November 2024, it was announced that Stefanie Kloß would return after a three-season hiatus, and Ayliva and Clueso would debut as coaches.
+This was the first season since season 4 to not feature a duo coaching team, as well as the second season since season 7 to feature two female coaches.

 Hosts

 Both Thore Schölermann and Melissa Khalaj returned as hosts from last season for their thirteenth and sixth season as presenters, respectively.